cknoll/django-sober/README.md

 - The quality of each brick can be rated.
     - Theses can evoke more or less *agreement*.
     - Arguments can have more or less *cogency* (persuasive power).
-    - Other bricks can have more or *relevance*.
+    - Other bricks can have more or less *relevance*.
-- Users are enabled and encouraged to gradually improve bricks: find better references, use more clear formulation, etc.
+- Users are enabled and encouraged to gradually improve bricks: find better references, use clearer formulation, etc.
-- Authorship of bricks is not shown to emphasize content over social interdependencies.
+- Authorship of bricks is not shown.
+This is to emphasize content over social interdependencies.
-- `Sober` is [free software](https://github.com/cknoll/django-sober#license) and aims to be easily deployable on self hosted infrastructure.
+- *Sober* is [free software](https://github.com/cknoll/django-sober#license) and aims to be easily deployable on self hosted infrastructure.

 Main use cases are:

+- Loose interchange of arguments on a possibly controversial topic.
 - Support running processes of formation of opinion and collective decision-making within groups.
 - Document such processes (which might have taken place on other media or offline) for later reference.
 <!-- marker_4 -->